opentdf/docs/docs/components/authorization/overview.md

 An entity is any being or structure interacting with the platform.
 A person-entity (PE) represents an actual user/person while a non-person entity (NPE) can represent a system or program interacting with the platform on behalf of a user or via an automated process.
 The authorization service accepts a variety of methods to identify an entity all listed in the defined proto below.
+Entities are also categorized as  either subject entities or environment entities.
+A subject entity represents a subject (PE or NPE) and is included in data attribute policy access decisions.
+An environment entity is excluded from data attribute policy access decisions.

 ```
 message Entity {